History of metallurgy in the Indian subcontinent: Early history (—200 BCE)

 The beginning of the 1st millennium BCE saw extensive developments in iron metallurgy in India.
 Technological advancement and mastery of iron metallurgy was achieved during this period of peaceful settlements.
 The years between 322 and 185 BCE saw several advancements being made to the technology involved in metallurgy during the politically stable Maurya period (322—185 BCE).
 Greek historian Herodotus (431—425 BCE) wrote the first western account of the use of iron in India.

 Perhaps as early as 300 BCE—although certainly by 200 CE—high quality steel was being produced in southern India by what Europeans would later call the crucible technique.
 In this system, high-purity wrought iron, charcoal, and glass were mixed in a crucible and heated until the iron melted and absorbed the carbon.
 The first crucible steel was the wootz steel that originated in India before the beginning of the common era.
 Wootz steel was widely exported and traded throughout ancient Europe, China, the Arab world, and became particularly famous in the Middle East, where it became known as Damascus steel.
 Archaeological evidence suggests that this manufacturing process was already in existence in South India well before the common era.

 Zinc mines of Zawar, near Udaipur, Rajasthan, were active during 400 BCE.
 There are references of medicinal uses of zinc in the Charaka Samhita (300 BCE).
-The Rasaratna Samuccaya (800 CE) explains the existence of two types of ores for zinc metal, one of which is ideal for metal extraction while the other is used for medicinal purpose.
 The Periplus Maris Erythraei mentions weapons of Indian iron and steel being exported from India to Greece.